 - Reporting Q and A - frequently asked questions by grant recipients on how to report use of funds.

 - Eligible Purchases Checklist - Wondering whether you can purchase an item with this funding?
 Review this checklist of what are eligible purchases, and what are not.

 - Strategic Purchasing Recommendations - Wondering how your library might make a strategic investment in early literacy?
 Our partners at the Colorado Library Consortium (CLiC) and Colorado Libraries for Early Literacy (CLEL) have some suggested packages for your library, including:

 - Databases - special consortium pricing for EBSCO, Britannica Digital, Pebble Go, and TumbleBooks

 - Early Literacy Collections for Parents and Professional Development

 - Storytime Collection and Circulating Book Bags

-Upcoming webinars that review the guidelines, eligibility requirements, and form submission process for those new to the State Grants for Libraries funding.
+Tuesday, September 1, 2015, 12:00-1:00 pm MT: Upcoming webinar that will review the guidelines, eligibility requirements, and form submission process for those new to the State Grants for Libraries funding.
+View the webinar archive